AFFORDABLE HOUSING ANALYST- ENTRY LEVEL

 Multifamily Asset Managers (MAM) is a national housing consultant company responsible for the implementation of asset management tasks for HUD's Section 8 Performance Based Contract Administration program.
 It is our goal to deliver the most professional real estate and property management support available.

-MAM is seeking a highly organized and enthusiastic individual for a position as an Entry Level Affordable Housing Analyst. to be located in Western Pennsylvania.
+MAM is seeking a highly organized and enthusiastic individual for a position as an Entry Level Affordable Housing Analyst. to be located in Bethesda, MD.
 The person selected for this opportunity will be responsible for supporting the office in the performance of daily duties monitoring the contract administration of a portfolio of government-assisted multifamily housing projects.
 In addition, the individual filling this position may be trained to assist our consulting group on projects for clients like the Department of Housing and Urban Development and local public housing authorities.

 This position is a great opportunity for a recent college graduate, who is interested in learning and growing with a company that supports projects in affordable housing.